-I’d like share to with you all a special thing that some friends and I in our Bible Study made.
-This one friend of ours… about 6 months ago, was diagnosed with breast cancer.
-Surgery and chemo are pau, and now her hair is growing back.
+I’d like share to with you all a special thing that some friends and I in our Bible Study made. our friend Carol, about 6 months ago, was diagnosed with breast cancer.
+Surgery and chemo are pau [finished], and now Carol’s hair is growing back.

 Well, they’re all beginning knitters, right?
 So the 8″ squares… well, they didn’t end up like that.
 Ho, the different sizes!
 So then, I had to find a way to put all the different sizes together.
-The main thing wasn’t how big or regular the squares were; what was import is the aloha that went into making them.
-I think the beginning knitters did a shaka job with their squares~
+The main thing wasn’t how big or regular the squares were; what was important was the aloha that went into making them.
+I think the beginning knitters did a shaka [terrific] job with their squares.

-So I started to put all the squares together; it took a lot of thinking outside the box to make all the squares fit into a cohesive afghan … and the we gave our special friend her alohaghan.
+So I started to put all the squares together; it took a lot of thinking outside the box to make all the squares fit into a cohesive afghan … and when I was all pau, we surprised Carol with her alohaghan.

-Here is our friend with the alohaghan; she took it to her surgeries, to chemo, and laid it over herself during her recuperation.
+Here’s Carol with her gift; she took it to her surgeries, to chemo, and laid it over herself during her recuperation.
 She told us later how much comfort it brought her.

 How cool.
 Reminds of da MOD look, 60’s window pane kine style.
 Da black border makes da kalakoa blocks pop.
 I tink yo’friend would have appreciated it even if was all hammajang because it was knitted wit love & aloha, dats da mana of it yeah.